 All NDSU disquisitions are expected to be made available to the public shortly after they are approved by the Graduate School.
-However, for a number of reasons (e.g., patent applications or proprietary information), a student may wish to delay the release of his or her disquisition.
+However, for a number of reasons a student may wish to delay the release of his or her disquisition.
+These reasons may include:

-To request a delayed release for your disquisition:
+To request a delayed release of your disquisition:

 - Complete and submit the Delayed Release form to the Graduate School.
-Please note that the completed form must be approved and signed by your Advisor, Department Chair/Program Director, and the Graduate Dean.
+Please note that the completed form must be approved and signed by your adviser, Department Chair/Program Director, and the Graduate Dean.
 While obtaining these signatures, consult with your adviser and your department to make sure a delayed release is necessary.